Nikon D4, AF-S NIKKOR 14-24mm f/2.8G ED, ISO 560, ƒ/8, 1/100

 Who’s your mentor, and if you had a bracelet on your arm that helped to remind you what to do in a situation, what would it say?

-Jesus’ first miracle was when he turned the water into wine at a wedding.
+Jesus’ first miracle was turning water into wine at a wedding.
 Weddings are about the commitment to loving someone for a lifetime.
-This principle is a cornerstone of Jesus’ message–we are to love one another.
+This principle is a cornerstone of Jesus’ message–we must love one another.

 My goal for my business is to be known for my love and to bring joy into their lives.